 Overview of the different labeling and marking requirements, including any restrictive advertising or labeling practices and where to get more information.

 This text is focused primarily on the mandatory marks and labels seen most often on consumer products and packaging, which are typically related to public safety, health, and/or environmental concerns.
-It also includes a brief overview of a few mandatory packaging requirements, as well as more common voluntary marks a/or labels used in EU markets.
+It also includes a brief overview of a few mandatory packaging requirements, as well as more common voluntary marks and/or labels used in EU markets.

 It is also important to distinguish between marks and labels.
 A mark is a symbol and/or pictogram that appears on a product or its respective packaging.
 These range in scope from signs of danger to indications of methods of proper recycling and disposal.
 The intention of such marks is to provide market surveillance authorities, importers, distributors, and end-users with information concerning safety, health, energy efficiency, and/or environmental issues relating to a product.
 Labels, on the other hand, appear in the form of written text or numerical statements, which may be required but are not necessarily universally recognizable.
 Labels typically indicate more specific information about a product, such as measurements, or an indication of materials that may be found in the product (such as in textiles or batteries).